 We trust the legend that John Cates was kind, / As kind of heart as liberal of mind. / And, after twice four years of upright deeds, / And generous thoughts for Windham’s future needs, / When, praised for scattered blessings, he who gave / The town’s first dwelling filled its earliest grave. / That the green threshold of his churchyard inn / Was watered by the tears of black Joe Ginne.

 While Brown was didactic, Fuller was sentimental, and her poem was designed to stir emotions of wistfulness and longing rather than righteousness.
-After penning stanzas that described both Cates and Joseph, she moved on to a stanza in which she wrote only in masculine pronouns, so that what it said could have been about either man, or both.
-Fuller was not always a skilled poet, and perhaps the stanza was an accident, but it can be read to apply to both John Cates and Joe Ginne, two refugees in a strange new land, longing for their former homes.
+After penning stanzas that described both Cates and Jo as people, she moved on to an unusual stanza in which she wrote only in masculine pronouns, so that what it said could have been understood to have been about either man, or both.
+Fuller was not always a skilled poet, and perhaps the stanza’s structure was an accident, but it can be read to apply to both Cates and Jo, to say that both men were refugees in a strange new land, longing for their former homes.

 The forest welcomed him!
 The breeze / Brought back the tuneful melodies / His childhood loved beyond the seas! / And blue-birds sang, and blossoms sprang / To cheer the lonely-hearted man, / Till others came; then life began / Anew for the poor refugee / Unsought in his obscurity.

 Did Fuller refer only to Cates?
 Or did she intend this verse to apply to Jo as well?
 Whatever her intent, her lines described the experiences of both men.
 In his lifetime, Jo would have been much alone, a “lonely-hearted man.”
 He was the only enslaved person and the only Black person in Windham.
 There was no one else like him, no one who could understand his feelings — indeed, no one to whom he would have dared unburden those feelings.
 It is difficult to imagine anyone more lonely, more isolated.
 Tragically, he died before “others came.”
 Even more tragically, others did come.
 In time, after Jo died, other enslaved persons were brought to Windham, and that, too, is part of the the sadness of the story, that slavery in Windham only began with Jo, but did not end with him.
 The first census of Connecticut, conducted in 1756 when it was still a colony, found 2,406 white folks and 40 Blacks living in Windham Town, all or most of them enslaved.
 Windham County had 19,670 whites and 345 Blacks.
 “These blacks were mostly negroes,” Larned wrote, “owned by the opulent families.
 A few Indians held as slaves were probably included among them.
 Apparently, the list is not complete….
 Several negroes were owned by Colonel Thomas Dyer [of Windham Town]; a still larger number occupied Godfrey Malbone’s plantation in Mortlake.”
-Indeed, as the story of Joe Ginne reminds us, people of color were here all along.
+Indeed, as the story of Joe Ginne — of Jo — reminds us, people of color have been here all along.